 Welcome to the Voice and Swallowing Research Lab at East Carolina University.
-The Lab is directed by Dr. Balaji Rangarathnam, and Dr. Kathleen T. Cox, Department of Communication Sciences and Disorders at ECU.
+The Lab is directed by Dr. Balaji Rangarathnam, Department of Communication Sciences and Disorders at ECU.
 The primary focus of the lab is to understand neurophysiology of swallowing and neuroplasticity in relation to swallowing functions.
 Our research focus is as follows:

 1. Investigating the contribution of brain structures, other than the traditionally accepted cortical (premotor cortex) and the medullary brainstem structures, to healthy swallowing.
 Specifically, we are interested in understanding the role of cerebellum in healthy swallowing and recovery from dysphagia.